dsoprea/MpoJpegFlatten/README.md

 This is a tool that validates that a MPO file has exactly two images that each have a APP2 IFD and the MPO format-string inside of it, and then combines those two images into a single normal JPEG.
 The first image is taken as the left and the second as the right.

+This is offered completely without license.
+No guarantees offered.
+No attribution required.

 ## Dependencies